Malta: Tourism

 Malta is a popular tourist destination, with 1.6 million tourists per year, three times more tourists visit than there are residents.
-Tourism infrastructure has increased dramatically over the years and a number of hotels are present on the island, although overdevelopment and the destruction of traditional housing is of growing concern.
-In 2019, Malta had a record year in tourism, recording over 2.1 million tourists in one single year.
+In 2017, there were over 2.3 million tourists.
+The majority of the tourists were from Britain, Italy, Australia, and America.

 In recent years, Malta has advertised itself as a medical tourism destination, and a number of health tourism providers are developing the industry.
 However, no Maltese hospital has undergone independent international healthcare accreditation.
-Malta is popular with British medical tourists, pointing Maltese hospitals towards seeking UK-sourced accreditation, such as with the Trent Accreditation Scheme.
+Malta is popular with British medical tourists.

 Tourism in Malta contributes around 11.6 percent of the country's gross domestic product.

-The country's variety of landscapes and destinations has also become a significant draw for filmmakers, earning it the reputation as "the Hollywood of the Mediterranean".
-Films shot on the island include Ridley Scott's Napoleon and both Gladiator films, Gladiator and Gladiator II, Jurassic World: Rebirth, Troy, and Pirates of the Caribbean; Dead Man's Chest, along with fantasy TV series Game of Thrones.
+The country's variety of landscapes and destinations has also become a significant draw for filmmakers.
+Films shot on the island include both Gladiator films, Gladiator and Gladiator II, and several episodes of the 1970s British spy drama The Sandbaggers.

 Science and technology

 Malta signed a co-operation agreement with the European Space Agency (ESA) for more-intensive co-operation in ESA projects.
 The Malta Council for Science and Technology (MCST) is the civil body responsible for the development of science and technology on an educational and social level.
 Most science students in Malta graduate from the University of Malta and are represented by S-Cubed (Science Student's Society), UESA (University Engineering Students Association) and ICTSA (University of Malta ICT Students' Association).
-Malta was ranked 32tnd in the Global Innovation Index in 2025.
+Malta was ranked 27th in the Global Innovation Index in 2025.

+Transport

+Due to British colonial rule, traffic in Malta drives on the left.
+Malta has a high level of motorisation.
+According to the National Statistics Office, the number of licensed motor vehicles per 1,000 residents was 778 in 2023.
+In early 2026, 38 percent of car sales were electric, as the country subsidises low-emissions transport.
+Malta has 3,096 km of road; as of 2021, 444 km were classified as other rural unpaved roads.